RyanDakinChamber/Room-hire/README.md

 ## Deployment tips

-- Copy the repository to your server, run `npm install`, and start the app with `npm run dev` (or `npm run start` for production).
+- Copy the repository to your server and start the app with `npm run dev` (or `npm run start` for production).
 Use PM2 or a systemd service to keep it running.
 - Back up `data/bookings.json` to retain bookings during redeployments.
 - Behind a reverse proxy, forward HTTPS traffic to port 4000 so both the UI and API are available under the same hostname.